cvc5/cvc5/contrib/packaging_python/Readme.md

 The `mk_clean_wheel.sh`:

 1. prepares the environment by creating and activating a proper python venv and installing some packages;
-2. configures cvc5 appropriately using the `mk_build_dir.py` script, which makes sure that the venv python version is used;
+2. configures cvc5 making sure that the venv python version is used;
 3. builds cvc5 and the python extension via the `mk_wheel.py` script;
 4. postprocesses the wheel (with `auditwheel`) and moves it out of the build folder.